Child Life Blog Banner (8)

 1997 Interview with Joan Chan, hosted by Debbie Laskey-Fingerhut

-In 1983, Joan took the position of Director of the Child Life Department at Schneider Children’s Hospital of Long Island, where she was responsible for establishing and administrating clinical programs across four inpatient units and one ambulatory care unit.
-She also set up a CCTV system, a resource library, and a children’s art gallery while growing the program to include ten professionals in addition to students and volunteers.
-In 1989, she transitioned into the role of Education Consultant, in which she designed and implemented the clinical training program for child life fellows and interns.
+In 1983, Joan took the position of Director of the Child Life Department at Schneider Children’s Hospital of Long Island, where she was responsible for establishing and administrating clinical child life programs across four inpatient units and one ambulatory care unit.
+She set up a CCTV system, a resource library, and a children’s art gallery while growing the program to include ten paid professionals in addition to students and volunteers.
+Joan transitioned into the role of Education Consultant in 1989 and designed and implemented the clinical training program for child life fellows and interns.

 Over the span of Joan’s career, she had nearly 100 presentations and speaking engagements across the United States and abroad.
-She authored or co-authored 16 publications; her notable publications include:
+She authored16 publications, including research and perspectives that continue to shape the field today.
+These include:

 “Educating Interns in a Child Life Program: The Agency Supervisor’s Perspective” Journal of Experiential Education Fall 1983